The UK Self assessment can be daunting but worry not. This guide will bring clarity to your online tax returns as a

-It is requested that you register before the October after the end of the tax year.
+It is requested that you register before October, after the end of the tax year.
 So to make it simple – If you start freelancing online after April 2020, then you should register with HMRC by October 2021.

 When should I submit the online tax form after registering?

 Your online self-assessment form deadline is the following January.
 If you start freelancing in April 2020, then you get your form submitted by January 2021.

-After registering, HMRC will give you all the information you need to log-in to your account.
+After registering, HMRC will give you all the information you need to log in to your HMRC self-assessment account.
 You will also receive a Unique Taxpayer Reference (UTR).
 You could then decide to contact and register an accountant to complete your return for you – but to be honest, it’s straightforward, as long as you keep good records and all your receipts!

 Quickbooks is a great business accounting software for small to mid-size business owners.
 An accountant is useful for ascertaining what to claim if your tax-deductible expenses and situation is more complicated.

 Yes!
 Spending a few hours once a month to log all income, is well worth the time and energy.
 When working remotely you may get paid in different currencies; Remember to convert it to pounds.

 What Counts as Tax Deductible Expenses?